 “You talked to him just now?”
 Sano had eventually followed his original plan of rising to pace his apartment, and at this point he stopped on the kitchen linoleum and threw up his free hand.
 “God, you are so disturbingly efficient!”

 Hajime sounded smug as he replied, “Well, unlike you, I like to actually do my job.”

-Although he hoped that in general he wasn’t becoming immune to the very useful power of insult from Hajime, Sano was more than a little gleeful at the feeling almost of camaraderie between them.
+Although he hoped that in general he wasn’t becoming immune to the very useful power of insult from Hajime, Sano gloried in the feeling of camaraderie between them.

 “Don’t think it was extremely easy, though,” Hajime went on somewhat regretfully.
 “It took every corporate connection I have and all my personal charm to get someone at Seido to put me through to this man Gains, and he was so angry it was hard to get anything rational out of him.”

-“‘Personal charm,'” Sano echoed, and whether his accompanying snort was more amused or derisive he wasn’t sure.
+“‘Personal charm,'” Sano echoed, and whether his accompanying snort sounded more amused or derisive he wasn’t sure.
 He was pretty sure Hajime had set that one up deliberately, though.

 “Anyway, if you want to come with me to meet him, which I assume you do, be ready for me to pick you up in half an hour.”

 “Oh!
 Yeah!
 OK.”
-Sano could only be glad that Hajime was indeed so efficient — and also, really, that he himself had been awake enough fully to appreciate this whole conversation.
+Sano could only be glad at Hajime’s efficiency — and also that he himself had been awake enough fully to appreciate this whole conversation.
 Some unusual happenings were better than others.